alexcalaca/contact_form/README.md

   - Full styling and layout customization.
   - Client-side validation with clear error messages.
   - A “fake” loading animation to simulate form submission.
   - Responsive and accessible design principles applied.

+**Files inside this folder:**
+- `contact-form.html` → The clean, final version of the form.
+- `contact-form-commented.html` → The same form with detailed line-by-line comments explaining each part of the HTML, CSS, and JavaScript.

 ---